dqops/dqo/docs/examples/data-validity/number-of-invalid-emails.md

     Review the results which should be similar to the one below.

     The actual value in this example is 22, which is above the maximum threshold level set in the warning (0).
-    The check gives a fatal error (notice the red square on the left of the name of the check).
+    The check gives a fatal error (notice the red square to the left of the check name).

     ![String-invalid-email-count check results](https://dqops.com/docs/images/examples/daily-string-invalid-email-count-check-results.png)